-A continuation of Music 1864, introducing chromatic harmony and emphasizing part-writing, cadences and small forms, and musical elaboration techniques.
-A continued emphasis on musicianship includes longer and more complex sight-reading and dictation, as well as greater emphasis on keyboard improvisation.
+Designed for the music major.
+A continuation of MUS 1864, introducing chromatic harmony and emphasizing cadences, small forms and musical elaboration techniques.
+A continued emphasis on musicianship includes longer and more complex sight reading and dictation, as well as greater emphasis on keyboard skills.
 Lab required.
 Prerequisite: MUS 1864.
 IV